maxwell-five/DISTNet-master/README.md

-# DISTGNN: Distinguishable Spatio-Temporal Graph Neural Network for Traffic Forecasting
+# Spatio-temporal Distinguishability Modeling for Traffic Flow Prediction

-This is a official code release of DISTGNN.
+This is a official code release of DISTNet.

 This code is mainly based on [BasicTS](https://github.com/zezhishao/BasicTS),

 some codes are from [STD_MAE](https://github.com/Jimmy-7664/STD_MAE/blob/main/stdmae).

+The complete code will be submitted and presented after the paper is published.

 ## Dependencies